-Several people from Andover who confessed to witchcraft in 1692 claimed to have been baptized by the devil in the Shawsheen River.
+Several people from Andover who confessed to witchcraft in 1692 claimed to have been baptized by the Devil in the Shawsheen River.

 More About Shawsheen River

 The Shawsheen River, a tributary of the Merrimack River, runs northward through Bedford, Billerica, Wilmington, Tewksbury, Andover and finally to Lawrence, where it meets the Merrimack.
-It is more than 26 miles in length.
+It is more than twenty-six miles in length.
 According to Sarah Loring Bailey’s Historical Sketches of Andover, the most common early spelling was “Shawshin,” meaning “great spring.”
 From the earliest days, the river was the center of industrial activity, with mills and ironworks established along its banks.
 Joseph and John Ballard owned twenty acres along the river and established mills there in the 1680s.
 Thomas Chandler, too, owned ironworks on the river, near the intersection with today’s Route 28.

 The Shawsheen River, around the corner from the Benjamin Abbot House.